What Is Alcoholic Hepatitis?

 Who’s at Risk?

-Heavy drinkers -- people who drink at least seven standard drinks each day for 8 to 10 years.
+Heavy alcohol use is binge drinking at least 5 or more times in the past month.
+That means 5 or more standard drinks within a few hours for men and 4 for women.
 A standard drink is about one 12-ounce beer, one 5-ounce glass of wine, or one 1.5-ounce shot of 80-proof liquor.
-Most people who are diagnosed with alcoholic hepatitis are between 40 and 60 years old.
+Most people who are diagnosed with alcoholic hepatitis are between ages 40 and 60.

 What’s the Treatment?